detmanski/Antimicrobial_Resistance/README.md

 - People living in areas without reliable sources of clean water -Pediatric and elderly populations due to underdeveloped or weak immune systems which cannot recover from severe illness -Patients within a healthcare setting: These patients have an extremely high risk and are often immunocompromised.
 Many people admitted to a healthcare setting display a variety of infectious syndromes and it is extremely important that they are controlled by proper cleaning, precautions and infection control measures.
 These populations are the most vulnerable

-Our aim is to examine the following questions:
--	Which Pathogens, Antibiotic Classes and Infectious syndromes are associated with death?
--	Which regions of the world are most at risk and why?
--	Does the amount of healthcare spending affect the risk of the population to AMR’s?

 Which Pathogens, Antibiotic Classes and Infectious syndromes are associated with death?